realchh/caribou/benchmarks/gcp_benchmarks/caribou_paper_benchmark_inputs.md

 Due to potential copyright concerns, we do not directly upload the input data used in the publication.

 ## DNA Visualization (Paper benchmark)
-Associated S3 bucket name: `caribou-dna-visualization`
+Associated google cloud storage bucket name: `caribou-dna-visualization`

 Similar input data: <https://www.ncbi.nlm.nih.gov/genbank/>